 For purely analytical workloads including native projections, it is recommended to decrease dbms.memory.pagecache.size in favor of an increased heap size.
-However, setting a minimum page cache size is still important while creating in-memory graphs:
+However, setting a minimum page cache size is still important when projecting graphs:

-- For native projections, the minimum page cache size for creating the in-memory graph can be roughly estimated by 8KB 100 readConcurrency. - For Cypher projections, a higher page cache is required depending on the query complexity.
+For native projections, the minimum page cache size for projecting a graph can be roughly estimated by 8KB 100 readConcurrency. • For Cypher projections, a higher page cache is required depending on the query complexity.